Using the Skupper CLI

 $ skupper expose service backend.east-backend --port 8080 --address backend

-2. If you want to expose a workload and you created a site with --enable-cluster-permissions:
+3. To expose a workload from a site created with --enable-cluster-permissions:

 $ skupper expose <resource> --port <port-number> --target-namespace <namespace>